pbinkley/rcb-manual/sections/08-a-study-of-paper-permanence.md

 is the importance of careful specifications brought out.

-&nbsp;{%- include columnbreak.html canvas=225 col=2 -%}&nbsp;A list of the book papers investigated by John Burton[^n13] is herewith tabulated (Table XXXV, on the following page) with the proposed permanence classification indicated in each case.
+ {% include columnbreak.html canvas=225 col=2 %} A list of the book papers investigated by John Burton[^n13] is herewith tabulated (Table XXXV, on the following page) with the proposed permanence classification indicated in each case.
 This is based on chemical and physical tests on the papers.
 For this proposed classification, see an earlier portion of this chapter.[^n14] According to this classification system only one